 - IV.C.
 Curriculum Organization and Fellow Experiences - IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity.
 (Core) - IV.C.1.a) Fellows must continue to provide care for their own post-operative patients until discharge or until the patients' post-operative conditions are stable and the episode of care is concluded.
 (Core) - IV.C.2.
 The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
 (Core) - IV.C.2.a) This must include instruction and experience in multimodal pain treatment, including non-narcotic pain medications and alternative pain reducing modalities.
 (Core) - IV.C.3.
-The program must provide advanced education to ensure that each fellow develops special expertise in pediatric orthopaedic surgery, including operative and other technical skills.
-(Core) - IV.C.3.a) The curriculum must emphasize a scholarly approach to clinical problem solving, self-directed study, teaching, development of analytic skills and surgical judgment, and research.
-(Core) - IV.C.3.b) The curriculum must include didactics as well as non-operative and operative experiences emphasizing continuity of care for pediatric orthopaedic surgery patients involving trauma (acute and disorders, athletic injuries, and general pediatric orthopaedics.
-(Core) IV.C.4.
-The didactic curriculum must emphasize normal physiologic mechanisms and the pathogenesis and complications of pediatric orthopaedic disorders.
-(Core) IV.C.4.a) The program must regularly hold subspecialty conferences with active faculty member and fellow participation, including at least: (Core) IV.C.4.a).(1) one weekly teaching conference; (Detail) IV.C.4.a).(2) one monthly morbidity and mortality conference; and, (Detail) IV.C.4.a).(3) one monthly journal club in pediatric orthopaedic surgery.
-IV.C.5.
-Clinical experience should emphasize utilization of both appropriate laboratory procedures and allied medical personnel.
-(Core) IV.C.5.a) Clinical experiences must include: IV.C.5.a).(1) a major role in the continuing care of both acutely- and chronically-ill patients, including progressive responsibility for patient assessment, decisions regarding treatment, preoperative evaluation, operative experience, non-operative management, post-operative management, rehabilitation, long-term follow-up, and other outpatient care; (Core) IV.C.5.a).(2) observation and treatment of both inpatients and outpatients with a wide variety of pediatric orthopaedic disorders; (Core) IV.C.5.a).(2).(a) Fellows should have at least 10 new and 20 follow-up patients per week averaged over four weeks.
-IV.C.5.a).(3) the opportunity to provide consultation with faculty member supervision; and, $^{(\text{Core})}$ IV.C.5.a).(4) clearly defined teaching responsibilities for fellows, allied health personnel, and residents and medical students (if present).
-(Core) IV.C.5.a).(4).(a) These teaching experiences must correlate basic biomedical knowledge with the clinical aspects of pediatric orthopaedic surgery.
+The program must provide advanced education to ensure that each fellow develops special expertise in orthopaedic surgery of the spine.
+(Core) - IV.C.3.a) The educational program must emphasize a scholarly approach to clinical problem solving, self-directed study, teaching, development of analytic skills and surgical judgment, and research.
 (Core)

-reconstructive), metabolic and genetic conditions, tumors, neuromuscular conditions, spinal conditions, hip conditions, foot and ankle conditions, amputations and prosthetics, hand
+IV.C.4.
+The didactic curriculum must include anatomy, physiology, biomechanics, microbiology, pathology, and other sciences as they relate to orthopaedic surgery of the spine.
+(Core) IV.C.4.a) The program must regularly hold subspecialty conferences with active faculty member and fellow participation, including at least: (Core) IV.C.4.a).(1) one weekly teaching conference; (Detail) IV.C.4.a).(2) one monthly morbidity and mortality conference; and, (Detail) IV.C.4.a).(3) one monthly journal club in adult reconstructive orthopaedic surgery.
+(Detail) IV.C.5.
+Clinical experiences must emphasize the diagnosis of clinical disorders of the spine, the pathogenesis of these disorders, the operative and non-operative treatment modalities available for managing these disorders, and the results and complications of such treatment.
+(Core) IV.C.5.a) Fellows must observe and manage patients with a wide variety of problems in various spinal regions in both inpatient and outpatient settings.
+(Core) IV.C.5.b) The breadth of clinical experience must include the evaluation and care of individuals representing a wide range of ages and genders, and a wide variety of problems in various spinal regions.
+(Core) IV.C.5.c) Clinical experiences must include: IV.C.5.c).(1) a major role in the continuing care of patients, including progressive responsibility for assessment, decisions regarding treatment, non-operative management, preoperative evaluation, operative experience, post-operative management and rehabilitation; (Core) IV.C.5.c).(2) providing consultation with faculty member supervision; and, $^{\left(\text{Core}\right)}$ IV.C.5.c).(3) clearly defined teaching responsibilities for fellows, allied health personnel, and residents and medical students if present.
+(Core) IV.C.5.c).(3).(a) These teaching experiences must correlate basic biomedical knowledge with the clinical aspects of orthopaedic surgery of the spine.
+(Core) IV.C.5.d) Clinical experience in the treatment of intradural pathology must be under the supervision of a faculty member with specific training in these procedures.
+(Core)

+IV.C.5.e) When spinal disease or injury and neurological deficit coexist, the educational program must ensure appropriate interdisciplinary cooperation with neurological surgery and rehabilitation medicine.

+Core)

-- IV.C.6.
+IV.C.6.
 Fellows must document their operative experience in a timely manner by reporting all cases in the ACGME Case Log System.
+(Core)

-(Core) - IV.C.7.
+IV.C.7.
 Programs must evaluate fellows within six weeks following entry into the program for expected entry-level skills so that additional education and training can be provided in a timely manner to address identified deficiencies.
 (Core)